 - Once you have your federal PIN number, navigate to the link below and click on the LogIn Button located in the upper right hand corner.

-- Enter your personal information and click the Sign In button.
+- Enter your personal information and click the Login button.

 - If you are successful at logging in, you will see a page titled Welcome to StudentLoans.gov.
 Your personal information will be located on the right hand side of the screen.